tv2-oss/bifrost-gateway-controller/doc/basic-datapath.md

       targetGroupArn: <inserted by cloud-gateway-controller when known>
 ```

+Note, that in the above resource, there are inter-resource
+references.
+These will be filled out by the controller as they become
+known.
+Also, the `GatewayClass` may have been configured with some
+static values, e.g. the subnet IDs above.

 The final link between the `TargetGroup` created above and the Istio
 ingress-gateway Pods is the following `TargetGroupBinding`.
 This
 resource is managed by the [AWS load balancer